 Since I enjoyed this non-dairy recipe for breakfast, I didn’t opt for a super-sweet treat, but feel free to up the sweetener or play around with one of the options that I’ve listed with the recipe.
 Also, I see no reason why you couldn’t sub in another stone fruit if you don’t have ripe apricots available.
 Try peaches, cherries, or even nectarines!

-Summer Spiced Apricot Smoothie
+Special Diet Notes: Summer Spice Apricot Smoothie

-- 1 teaspoon ground flaxseed (optional)
+- 1 teaspoon ground flaxseed or chia seed (optional)

-- 1/4 teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon

-- 1/8 teaspoon ground ginger
+- ⅛ teaspoon ground ginger

-- pinch salt
+- Pinch salt

-- sweetener to taste (see below)
+- Sweetener, to taste (see options in post above)